svgeesus/EuroMPE/Duophonic/pitch-dac.md

 With Teensy 4.1, for AD5781ARUZ no level shifters needed.

-Data is written to the AD5781 in a 24-bit word format.
+Data is written to the AD5781 in a 24-bit word format, which sadly precluses SPI.transfer16() or SPI.transfer32()

+Minimum CS (SYNC) high time 48ns.
+SCLK min cycle time 40ns which is 25MHz.
+So use well below that (start at 10MHz).

 To isolate from digital 0V noise, consider optical isolator.
 ISO724x high speed quad isolator (got 2, Jan 2018).
 MOSI, SCLK, CS/SYNC and ?LDAC however AD5781 has separate DGND, AGND pins.
 Also isolator would need separate, DAC-side 3V3 supply.
 So, NO.